AlenaSG/doctor-lookup/README.md

-exports.apiKey = "7b06a53a30e9798b45bc59fffe66416f"
+## Doctor Lookup

-## Doctors Office, August 9, 2017
+_By Alena Golovina_

-By Alena Golovina
+_August 9, 2017_

 ### Description
-Doctors Office is a web app that helps you find a doctor if you have a medical issue.
+Doctor Lookup is a web app that helps you find a doctor if you have a medical issue.
 The user can input their condition in a form, submit the request with a click on a button and receive a list of doctors working with this issue.

 ### Setup/Installation Requirements